viewtool/I2C_Adapter/Python_USB_CNT_Frequency/README.md

 # CNT_Frequency
-An Python project to test CNT Frequency.
+A Python project to test CNT Frequency.